General Electric gets booted from the Dow

 S&P said GE will be replaced by Walgreens (WBA) on June 26.

-It's the first shake-up to the prestigious Dow since 2015, when Apple replaced AT&T. (CNN is now owned by AT&T).
+It's the first shake-up to the prestigious Dow since 2015, when Apple (AAPL) replaced AT&T. (T) (CNN is now owned by AT&T).

 The committee that runs the Dow prefers no more than a 10-to-1 ratio between the high and low stocks in the index.
-Yet the gap between GE and Boeing has soared to more than twice that today.
+Yet the gap between GE and Boeing (BA) has soared to more than twice that today.